 Who to admit

 Under ENT: Patients who have a septal haematoma or traumatic severe epistaxis, with no other major injury.

-Joint care with neurosurgeons/maxillofacial surgeons etc.: Patients who have other major injuries but who may also have a septal haematoma or severe traumatic epistaxis.
+Joint care with neurosurgeons/trauma team: Patients who have other major injuries but who may also have a septal haematoma or severe traumatic epistaxis.

 Assessment and recognition

 Out-of-hours, these patients are generally seen by A&E staff.
 However, if you are called, you could ask the following questions: